dls-cipher/bitshares-workers-2020/core-part1/2020-core-mini-prelude.md

 6.1.
 In case of Point 6), Worker Manager will look for alternative resources to join the team in order to deliver release.

 6.2.
 Releases will not be postponed in case of Point 6), but just exclude missing deliveries

+## Important Notice to BTS Core Token Holders

+By approving this worker you're not approving BSIP's available for voting on chain that are included in this worker.
+To avoid any delays with mainnet release upon delivery of this worker, please provide vote of support to listed BSIP's within 45 days from the worker start.